JohannesKoenig/em-winder/README.md

 Compile and load EM-Winder.ino onto your Wemos D1 Mini Lite.
 (Be sure to use the correct serial port, upload speed, ...)

+## Assembly
+You will need M3-Screws and Nuts, som glew for the wire guide and cable for connecting the controllers.
+Depending on how you wire the power supply, you will also need a soldering iron.
+I needed it anyways.

+## Credits

+Thanks to [rydepier](https://github.com/rydepier/Arduino-and-ULN2003-Stepper-Motor-Driver) for the stepper motor lib in, which i had to modify slightly while trying to tune the motors.